Cuco (musician)

-Omar Banos (born June 26, 1998), known professionally as Cuco, is a Mexican American (Chicano) singer-songwriter and record producer from Hawthorne, California.
-His fame escalated after releasing "Lo Que Siento" (2017), which attracted over 260 million streams on Spotify alone.
-Cuco self-released his first two EPs, Wannabewithu (2016) and Songs4u (2017) after graduating from Hawthorne High School.
-In 2019, he released his first studio album Para Mi with Interscope Records.
-His music has gained approximately 290.6 million streams according to Nielsen Music.
-His most recent album, Fantasy Gateway (2022), is his second album to date.
-It was made with the help of Bad Bunny and Kali Uchis.
-Some songs include artists like Bratty, DannyLux, Adriel Favela, and Kacey Musgraves.
+Omar Banos (born June 26, 1998), known professionally as Cuco, is an American singer-songwriter from Hawthorne, California.
+His music has been described to blend elements of bossa nova, indie-pop, and psychedelia.

+Teaching himself how to make his own music, Cuco self-released his first EP, Wannabewithu in 2016, which featured some of his first songs to go viral, "Lover is a Day" and "Amor de Siempre".
+He then released his second EP, Songs4u, the following year.
+Cuco rose to prominence following the release of his 2017 single, "Lo Que Siento", allowing him to drop out of college to pursue a music career.

+Signing with Interscope Records in 2019, he released his first studio album, Para Mi (2019).
+He released his second album, Fantasy Gateway in 2022, created with producers, Manuel Lara and Andres Rebellon.
+He released his third EP, Hitchhiker on November 10, 2023.
+In 2025, he released his third album Ridin.

 Early life

 Omar Banos was born an only child in Inglewood, California, on June 26, 1998, to immigrant Mexican parents.
 His mother, Irma, came from the city of Puebla, while his father, Adolfo, came from Mexico City.
 He grew up in the city of Hawthorne, California, and began playing music at the age of eight.
-He had experimented with trumpet, guitar, keyboard, drums, bass guitar, mellophone and french horn before the age of 15.
+He had experimented with trumpet, guitar, keyboard, drums, bass guitar, mellophone and French horn before the age of 15.
 Banos attended junior school in Lennox and graduated from Hawthorne High School where he played in the school marching band as well as the jazz band.